UWC2-PYTHON/ProgrammingInPython/source/modules/ContextManagers.rst

 So this time, the context manager did not catch the error -- so it was raised in the usual way.

-The parameters to ``__exit__``
+The Parameters to ``__exit__``
 ------------------------------

 In real life, a context manager could have pretty much any error raised in its context.
 And the context manager will likely only be able to "properly" handle particular Exceptions.

 So the ``__exit__`` method takes all the information about the exception as parameters: